Sudden Infant Death Syndrome (SIDS)

 - Keep soft items and loose bedding out of the crib.
 Items such as blankets, stuffed animals, toys, and pillows could suffocate or trap your baby.
 Dress your baby in sleepers instead of using blankets.

 - Make sure that your baby's crib has a firm mattress (with a fitted sheet).
-Don't use bumper pads or other products that attach to crib slats or sides.
+Don't use sleep positioners, bumper pads, or other products that attach to crib slats or sides.
 They could suffocate or trap your baby.

 - Keep the room at a comfortable temperature so that your baby can sleep in lightweight clothes without a blanket.
 Usually, the temperature is about right if an adult can wear a long-sleeved T-shirt and pants without feeling cold.
 Make sure that your baby doesn't get too warm.
-Your baby is likely too warm if he or she sweats or tosses and turns a lot.
+Your baby is likely too warm if they sweat or toss and turn a lot.

 - Breastfeed your baby and have your baby immunized.

 - Consider giving your baby a pacifier at nap time and bedtime.
 This may help prevent SIDS, though experts don't know why.
-If you breastfeed, wait until your baby is about a month old before you start giving him or her a pacifier.
+If you breastfeed, wait until your baby is about a month old before you offer a pacifier.

 There is no sure way to prevent SIDS, and no exam or test can predict whether a baby is likely to die of SIDS.
 Don't rely on breathing (apnea) monitors, special mattresses, or other devices marketed as a way to reduce your baby's risk of SIDS.
 None of these items have been proved to lower the risk of SIDS.
 The American Academy of Pediatrics does not advise their use.